datascience913/GettingDataCourseraProjectKrishna/README.md

 * Renaming activities: The numeric activity labels are mapped to corresponding descriptive names using the information in "activity_labels.txt" and the resulting column is called activityNames.

+* Renaming features: The 66 extracted features are assigned descriptive, syntactically valid, unique  names by removing special characters, such "(", ")", and "-" from their original names listed in features.txt.
+This is done using make.names().

+* Creating a tidy dataset: Now that we have all the elements, the final step is to create the tidy data set.
+First, I add a new column called "subject" to the dataset resulting in Step 4.
+This column consists of the subject IDs in the training and test dataset and forsm the first column.
+Then I add the activity names (from step 3) as the last column in the dataset.
+So we now have a dataset with 10299 rows and 68 columns: "subject", 66 features corresponding to mean and std .dev, and finally the "activityName".
+Lastly, the mean of each of the 66 extracted variables is computed, grouped by "subject" and "activityName".
+This results in  the final tidy dataset with 30 rows and 68 columns.
+Each row corresponds to a distinct subject-activityName combination.
+This tidy dataset is output to the file "tidy.txt" using write.table().
+The dataset has header and separator = "\t".
+It has been uploaded to the Coursera web page.
+The

 ~